 Pet Euthanasia Veterinarian

 The choice to euthanize a beloved pet who is in suffering is a deeply personal and difficult decision.
 We know this firsthand, not only as Veterinarians, but as pet owners.
 Euthanasia literally translates to “good death,” and its purpose is to make a difficult time more bearable for you and your pet.
-Humane euthanasia allows us to painlessly end the life of a pet who is sick beyond recovery to prevent his or her unnecessary suffering.
+Humane euthanasia enables us to painlessly end the life of a pet who is sick beyond recovery, in order to prevent his or her unnecessary suffering.

 Whatever, your choice, it cannot be easy to say goodbye.
 Over the years spent caring for a pet, so much can change, and yet the companionship, comfort, and unconditional love the pet gives his or her owner remains.
 So when the time comes for pets to leave this earth, it is only natural and totally healthy that their owners grieve at their loss There have always been and will always be those who do not understand the depth of the bond a human and animal can have, and therefore cannot relate to the pain that follows when they leave us.
 But there will also always be those who do understand.